becc-mu/Web-Development-projects/React-projects/revenous/README.md

 - consider the following questions:

-- 1. The “Let’s Go” button doesn’t do anything at the moment.
+  1. The “Let’s Go” button doesn’t do anything at the moment.
 How might you simulate a query to the Yelp API?
-- 2. A user may decide to search with a different sorting option (for example, “Highest Rated”, or “Most Reviewed”).
+  2. A user may decide to search with a different sorting option (for example, “Highest Rated”, or “Most Reviewed”).
 How can you handle this change in state using React?

+### Below is a list of some potential features to add to Ravenous:

+- Make addresses clickable and have them open the address in Google Maps in a new tab.
+- Make images clickable and have them open the business’ website in a new tab.
+- Clicking on a different sorting option automatically requeries the Yelp API, rather than having to manually click “Let’s Go” again.
+- Implement your own type of sort (for example, by entering a distance or radius from a central location).
+- Allow you to search by pressing “Enter” (or “Return”) on your keyboard, as opposed to manually clicking.
+- Add autocompletion of addresses to the “Location” input.